MISP/misp-book/managing-feeds/README.md

 ## Managing feeds

-:warning: You need to be at least site admin to perform these actions.
+>[warning] A site admin role is required to perform these actions.

 To do so, you first need to access the list of feeds, using the top menu.

 ![List feeds menu](./figures/listfeeds.png)